Westlake station (Sound Transit)

-Westlake station is a light rail station that is part of the Downtown Seattle Transit Tunnel in Seattle, Washington, United States.
+Westlake station is a light rail and former bus station that is part of the Downtown Seattle Transit Tunnel in Seattle, Washington, United States.
 The station is located under Pine Street between 3rd and 6th avenues in Downtown Seattle, near Westlake Center and Westlake Park.
 It is served by the 1 Line, part of Sound Transit's Link light rail system, and also connected above ground by buses at several stops, the South Lake Union Streetcar, and the Seattle Center Monorail.

 Westlake station consists of two underground side platforms, connected to the surface by entrances and a mezzanine level served by nearby department stores.
-It is situated between University Street station to the south, and the former Convention Place station to the north; Convention Place was only served by buses, however, and Capitol Hill station is the next northbound light rail station.
+It is situated between Symphony station to the south, and the former Convention Place station to the north; Convention Place was only served by buses, however, and Capitol Hill station is the next northbound light rail station.
 The transit tunnel was built in the 1980s by King County Metro and opened for bus-only service on September 15, 1990.
 The tunnel was closed from 2005 to 2007 for a major renovation to prepare for light rail service, which began on July 18, 2009.

 Link light rail trains terminated at Westlake until the opening of the University Link Extension on March 19, 2016; the tunnel became train-only in March 2019.
 Trains serve the station twenty hours a day on most days; the headway between light rail trains is six minutes during peak periods, with less frequent service at other times.
 A second downtown tunnel is planned to be built in 2030, with a transfer at Westlake station for traffic continuing towards South Lake Union and Ballard.

 Location

 Westlake station is located on Pine Street between 3rd and 6th avenues in Downtown Seattle's retail and office district.
 The station is at the north end of Downtown Seattle, near the Denny Triangle area, and is within walking distance of the Pike Place Market Historic District.
 According to the Puget Sound Regional Council, the area within 1/2 mi of the station has an estimated population of 15,171 people (in 12,995 total housing units, mostly in multifamily buildings) and approximately 91,055 jobs.

 The station and its entrances are adjacent to the Westlake Center shopping mall, Westlake Park, Pacific Place, the Nordstrom flagship store, and the former regional flagship of Macy's (formerly The Bon Marché).
-Pike Place Market is located to the west of the station, while the Washington State Convention Center is four blocks to the east.
+Pike Place Market is located to the west of the station, while the Seattle Convention Center is four blocks to the east.
 Amazon is headquartered several blocks north of the station in the Denny Triangle area.